apple/swift-service-context/CONTRIBUTING.md

 3. Documented, adding API documentation as needed to cover new functions and properties.
 4. Accompanied by a great commit message, using our commit message template.

-### Commit Message Template

-We require that your commit messages match our template.
-The easiest way to do that is to get git to help you by explicitly using the template.
-To do that, `cd` to the root of our repository and run:

-     git config commit.template dev/git.commit.template

 ### Run CI checks locally

 You can run the Github Actions workflows locally using [act](https://github.com/nektos/act).
 For detailed steps on how to do this please see [https://github.com/swiftlang/github-workflows?tab=readme-ov-file#running-workflows-locally](https://github.com/swiftlang/github-workflows?tab=readme-ov-file#running-workflows-locally).